DanHodgson12/gym-stop/README.md

 - [W3Schools](https://www.w3schools.com/) & [Stack Overflow](https://stackoverflow.co/teams/) were consulted on a regular basis to help overcome roadblocks in the developer's coding knowledge.
 - [Bulma](https://bulma.io/documentation/elements/icon/) was used for an icon class.
 - [CSS-tricks.com](https://css-tricks.com/snippets/css/css-triangle/) was used for the 'arrow-up' class for the toasts.
+- [Favicon.io](https://favicon.io/favicon-converter/) was used to generate the favicon for the application.

 # Acknowledgements